fieldtrip/website/development/architecture.md

 ---
-title: Toolbox architecture and organization of the source code
+title: Software architecture
 tags: [development]
 redirect_from:
   - /development/module/
 ---

-# Toolbox architecture and organization of the source code
+# Software architecture

 {% include markup/skyblue %}
 The **[ft_examplefunction](/reference/ft_examplefunction)** provides a documented walkthrough of a typical high-level FieldTrip function that demonstrates a lot of the features presented below.